The Birds and the Bees

 I was told to guard against any chickens escaping.
 On my first solo morning, this was foremost on my mind.
 What would happen if one did escape?
 Could I lure it back inside or would I have to chase it around the yard until one of us gave out in sheer exhaustion?
 I had been instructed to don the nearby pair of Crocs to keep my own shoes from collecting any flotsam from the chicken house floor.
 After having done so, I positioned myself strategically at the door, gave a nod to my recently employed assistant and, as he opened the door, I swooped in saying “shoo.”
 They shooed.
 I wasn’t sure if chickens liked being shooed, but it seemed to work as I swiftly entered and my assistant shut the door behind me.
 No escapees.

 These gals were the teenage chickens.
 They were not yet laying eggs.
 My job was to refill the feed bin and give them fresh water.
 On this my first morning on the job, I found the feed bin had been knocked off its usual spot and was completely filled with the shavings which covered the floor of the coop.
-I wndered if this was some sign of rebellion for being stuck with the novice chicken tender.
+I wondered if this was some sign of rebellion for being stuck with the novice chicken tender.
 After I dumped all the shavings out, I signaled to the door man to let me out.
 Oh no, this meant I had to open and close the door four times per visit thereby increasing the chances of fowl play.
 I wondered if I should streamline this effort.
 But the chickens were somewhat nonchalant about my exit and appeared to have zero intentions of rushing the door.

 I came back in with a feeder full of some kind of juvenile chicken scratch that consituted their daily meal and they settled into pecking at the thing with abandon.
 Whilst they were thus occupied, I grabbed the water container for a quick refill.
 Unfortunately, these four seemed to have no sense of decorum as they had shit all over the damn thing from the handy roost above it.
 I gingerly picked it up and made my own escape.
 My trusty assistant hosed the water container off and we refilled it with fresh water then returned it to it’s spot beneath the poop post.
 Outside, I heaved a sign of relief that my first foray into bird care had gone off without a hitch…except for the desecration of the water container.